 For more on the city of Caen, visit Caen’s tourism website or the Caen City Council site.
 Both websites have the option to translate into English if required.
 For more information on the Portsmouth European Twin Cities please visit www.tinyurl.com/portectc.

 Portsmouth’s link with Duisburg is the second-oldest Anglo-German twinning.
 Portsmouth City Council suggested the twinning as an act of reconciliation, so that the post-war reconstruction would see not only buildings, but also relations between the two nations rebuilt.
 In 1950 the Lord Mayor and Lady Mayoress, Sir Denis and Lady Peggy Daley, signed the Golden Book of Duisburg at the city’s Town Hall.

-Since then, the Lord Mayor has made annual visits to the city and it is estimated that over 70,000 people have participated in exchanges between our cities, which have included groups from colleges, adult education, musicians and artists, members of social and drama clubs, and many sports and social clubs.
+Since 1950, the Lord Mayor has made annual visits to the city and it is estimated that over 70,000 people have participated in exchanges between our cities, which have included groups from schools, colleges, adult education, musicians and artists, members of social and drama clubs, and many sports and social clubs.

 Sister link since 1963

 This relationship was set up at the invitation of the city of Haifa who realised that many Israeli naval personnel were on courses at the time in the RN dockyard and other military establishments in and around Portsmouth.

 There is an active Haifa Committee who support a range of small initiatives between the two cities.
 Elements of this have been the establishment of a link between Highbury College Portsmouth and Tiltan College Haifa as well as a virtual Conan Doyle exhibition.